Noah Ablett: Legacy

 Aneurin Bevan, Labour politician and founder of the National Health Service, described Ablett as "a leader of great intellectual power and immense influence."
-Will Lawther, a prominent miners' union leader, referred to Ablett as "the greatest pre-war Marxist."
+Will Lawther, a pupil of Ablett's at the Central Labour College who later became a prominent miners' union leader, described him as "the greatest pre-war Marxist."

-Ablett's most significant contribution, The Miners' Next Step, became a landmark document in British labour history.
+The Miners' Next Step has been described as a landmark document in British labour history.

 His educational philosophy, embodied through the Plebs' League, helped establish independent working-class education programmes that countered mainstream liberal educational approaches.
-His textbook Easy Outline of Economics became an important resource for popularising Marxist economics within the labour movement.
+His textbook Easy Outline of Economics was used to popularise Marxist economics within the labour movement.

 Ablett played the major role in the political education of Arthur Horner, who later served as Secretary General of the National Union of Mineworkers.